gogins/csound-extended/README.md

 You may also install locally by first building from sources, as described below.
 You may then install the software by running `sudo make install` in the build-linux directory.
 However, be warned that this installs the software in /usr/local.
-You will also need to separately install Csound.
+You will also first need to separately install Csound.

 ## Building